A Novel Unified Approach to Invariance for a Dynamical System: Introduction

 First, in the paper, we consider various sets as candidates for positively invariant sets with respect to a discrete system.
 Sufficient and necessary conditions for the four types of sets are derived using the Farkas lemma \cite{roos} and the \textit{S}-lemma \cite{polik,yaku}, respectively.
 The Farkas lemma and the \textit{S}-lemma are frequently referred to as Theorems of the Alternatives in the optimization literature.
-Note that the approach based on the Farkas lemma is originally due to Bitsoris \cite{bits1,bits2}.
+Note that the approach based on the Farkas lemma is originally due to Hennet \cite{hennet}.
 Our approach, based on the \textit{S}-lemma for ellipsoids and Lorenz cones, is not only simpler compared to the traditional Lyapunov theory based approach, but also highlights the strong relationship between control and optimization theories.
 It also enables us to extend invariance conditions to any set represented by a quadratic inequality.
 Such sets include nonconvex and unbounded sets.
 Positively invariant sets for continuous systems are linked to the ones for discrete systems by applying Euler method.
 The forward Euler method or backward Euler method is used to discretize a continuous system to a discrete system.
-According to \cite{song2}, we have that both the continuous and discrete systems can share the same set as a positively invariant set when the discretization steplength is bounded by a certain value.
-In \cite{song2}, we prove that there exists a uniform upper bound of the steplength for both the forward and backward Euler methods (only the backward Euler method) such that the discrete and continuous systems can share a polyhedron or a polyhedral cone (an ellipsoid or a Lorenz cone) as a positively invariant set.
-Some geometrical properties of the original trajectory, i.e., the solution of the continuous system, the forward Euler trajectory, and the backward Euler trajectory are discussed.
+According to \cite{blannew, blan12, song2}, we have that both the continuous and discrete systems can share the same set as a positively invariant set when forward or backward Euler methods are used and when the discretization steplength is bounded by a certain value.
+In \cite{song2}, we prove that there exists a uniform upper bound of the steplength for both the forward and backward Euler methods such that the discrete and continuous systems can share a polyhedron or a polyhedral cone as a positively invariant set (for an ellipsoid or a Lorenz cone, there exists a uniform upper bound of the steplength for the backward Euler method).
+An efficient algorithm to derive the uniform steplength threshold for invariance preserving for certain discretization methods on a polyhedron is presented in \cite{song3}.
 Then, sufficient and necessary conditions under which the four types of convex sets are positively invariant sets for the continuous systems are derived by using Euler methods and the corresponding sufficient and necessary conditions for the discrete systems.